developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 and push it to the target [GitHub] repository.

-The idea is that once we push to the `main` branch, the deployment of our new code will be deployed as the latest version of the [AWS Lambda] function.
+The idea is that once we push to the `main` branch, the deployment of our new code will automatically grab the latest changes and pushes them to the [AWS Lambda] function.

 ### Pull Request Workflow for Changes